-The dehydration process concentrates the sugar content of fresh fruit - for example, raisins contain about 4 times as much sugar as grapes.
-This means that a fruit scone has about twice as much sugar as a plain scone and if you’re partial to a cinnamon roll with dried fruit, you’ll be tucking into the equivalent of 7 teaspoons of sugar.
+The dehydration process concentrates the sugar content of fresh fruit - for example, gram for gram raisins contain about four times as much sugar as grapes (15.48g per 100g for grapes, 59.19g for raisins).
+This means that a fruit scone has about twice as much sugar as a plain scone and if you’re partial to a cinnamon roll with dried fruit, you’ll be tucking into the equivalent of seven teaspoons of sugar.

 Hidden sugar – surprising sources of sugar in your diet